-Dr. Aviva Fohrer offers a personalized and private outpatient detoxification program in the Philadelphia area.
+Thalia Medical Center offers one of the only personalized and private outpatient detoxification programs in the Philadelphia area.

 What is Alcohol and Drug Detox?

-Detoxification is a medical procedure for managing the withdrawal from alcohol and/or drugs in a medically safe and effective manner with as little discomfort as possible.
+Detoxification is a medical procedure for managing the withdrawal from alcohol, prescription medications or other substances in a medically safe and effective manner with as little discomfort as possible.
 The success and safety of outpatient rather than inpatient detox is significantly enhanced not only with the appropriate medical care and supervision, but also with support from family members and/or friends.
 That’s why we encourage you to enlist the help of a family member or a friend during the detox process.

 It is important to recognize that medical detoxification by itself does not constitute complete treatment for addiction, but only a first step.
 Ideally, medical detoxification should enhance your motivation and readiness to begin the recovery process in earnest.